beanamonster/mme/README.md

 ### Server

-I will only be including the latest version (that I have) of the server software because they rest of them were just awful.
+I will only be including the latest version (that I have) of the server software because the rest of them were just awful.
 If you have any questions about the server, feel free to contact me.
 It's been a long time, but I'm sure I can still navigate through most of the confusing parts.

 [Download Map Server build 699](https://github.com/beanamonster/mme/raw/master/map_server_699.zip)